bk/wmk/readme.md

   have an effect: `pandoc` (boolean), `pandoc_input_format` (string), `is_binary` (boolean), `raw` (boolean), `pandoc_binary_format` (string).
 See the value of `DEFAULT_CONTENT_EXTENSIONS` in `wmk.py` for details.

+- `mdcontent_json`: This option may specify the name of a JSON file to which to write the entire `MDCONTENT` object in serialized form, along with the environment variables for each page.
+The destination file may be either in `htdocs/`, `data/` or `tmp/`.
+If the file path does not start with one of these, `data` is assumed.
+The specified (or implied) directory must exist.

 [pymarkdown]: https://python-markdown.github.io/
 [pypandoc]: https://github.com/NicklasTegner/pypandoc